dponce718/Reel_movement/blog/_posts/2018-07-23-stabilityball.markdown

                 <h4 class="title"> Split Lunges</h4>

-                                  <p> Unilateral work is fantastic and it is even better when you add a balance and core component to it </p>
+                                  <p> Unilateral work is fantastic and it is even better when you add a balance and core component to it. </p>

                                   <h4><span>3 sets of 12 repetitions</span></h4>